 In addition to his successful deer hunting, David has accumulated a truckload of honors and awards in the past few years.
 He is currently a student in the ClemsonLIFE post-secondary program at Clemson University where he is enjoying his third year as an equipment manager for the Clemson football team.
 He seems to have brought the team quite a bit of luck and the team members love him.
 (Note: During our one-on one interview in early August, 2013, David insisted that Clemson was going to beat Georgia in the first game of the season.
 Being a serious Georgia fan, I scoffed at his prediction, but he was right on the money!)

-David graduated form Norcross High School in 2008.
+David graduated from Norcross High School in 2008.
 Among his many other school activities such as Drama Club, being named Homecoming King in 2008 and participating in Special Olympics basketball, track and bowling during his high school years, he also served as Varsity football manager for five years, a job that he truly loved.
 He was named “Football Manager of the Year” twice.

 Having been a Boy Scout since he was 11, David became an Eagle Scout in 2007 at age 17 after working long and hard to complete all of the requirements.
 In 2008, he was a recipient of the Atlanta Alliance on Developmental Disabilities Outstanding Achievement Award.
 David was also featured in a TV episode of “Aarons Outdoors” where he went wild boar hunting in south Georgia and harvested a 350-lb. hog with a Marlin lever-action .450.